genome/bam-readcount/README_samtools-1.10.md

 ### Run Docker container

-If you have Docker running, build using the included docker image
+If you have Docker running, build using the included Docker image

     cd docker/minimal_cmake
     make interact